buildkite/docs/pages/pipelines/notifications.md

 ```
 {: codeblock-file="pipeline.yml"}

+>🚧
+> We cannot substitute `user` with the build creator environment variable value

 ### Conditional Slack notifications

 You can also add [conditionals](/docs/pipelines/notifications#conditional-notifications) to restrict the events on which notifications are sent: